sparabu/eddie2/docs/prd/EDDIE_PRD_FEATURES.md

 - **Key Points**:
   - Model dropdown in Settings.
   - Pass the chosen model to OpenAI.

+### 6.4 Chat Management
+- **User Story**: As a user, I want to easily manage my chats directly from the sidebar, so I can keep my chat list organized.
+- **Key Points**:
+  - Context menu (three-dot menu) for each chat in the sidebar.
+  - Rename option to modify chat titles for better organization.
+  - Delete option with confirmation to remove unwanted conversations.
+  - Visual indicators that highlight the currently selected chat.
+  - Streamlined interaction pattern with minimal clicks required.

 ## 7. Localization & Internationalization